Prakashmaheshwaran/skyvern-beta/README.md

 Note: Our setup script does these two for you, but they are here for reference.
 - [Python 3.11](https://www.python.org/downloads/)
     - `poetry env use 3.11`
-- [PostgreSQL 14](https://www.postgresql.org/download/) (if you're on a Mac, setup script will install it for you if you have homebrew installed)
+- [PostgreSQL 14](https://www.postgresql.org/download/) (optional, only required if you prefer Postgres over the default SQLite)
     - `brew install postgresql`

 ## Setup (Contributors)